francisdavey/physics/planning/leibniz.md

 Headline: "dy/dx is a fraction".
 - [ ] Hook: it looks like a fraction and it acts like a fraction.
 Examples (inversion, chain rule, solving differential equation via differentials to integrate).
 But we are often told that it isn't.
 Or that it isn't *rigorously*.
 That using it is a bit dubious in some unspecified way.
 - [ ] Promise: we'll explain what dy and dx "really" are and how you can divide them to get dy/dx.
-- [ ] What does `y = x²` actually mean? (is it just an expression in which we insert y's and x's?
-No, usually we have a picture in mind (picture of it).
-For this curve we can read off values of y for x.
-Plotting a graph.
-Idea of a function.
-But we can perfectly well write y^2 + x^2 =1 and we get a circle.
+- [ ] What does `y = x²` actually mean?
+-- Sketch (1) Is it just an expression in which we insert y's and x's?
+No, usually we have a picture in mind.
+PICTURE (graph of equation) For this curve we can read off values of y for x.
+This is essentially what a "function" is, when our teachers said "y is a function of x" they had this in mind.
+"Plotting a graph".
+-- (2) But we can perfectly well write y^2 + x^2 =1 and we get a circle.
 We can't just read values off.
-Idea of a constraint. function  — the seed question also sets up the later function/differential split) — status: idea
+No function here [REMARK: partial functions are an idea as are "multi-valued" functions]
+-- (3) Important to us because Leibniz wasn't thinking about functions.
+That came later.
+-- (4) Better understood as a constraint or set of conditions a curve must follow.
+- [ ] "Variables" (segue: what are they x and the y before asking dx dy - they are "variables").
+Introduce Leibniz's idea of a variable as something associated with a point on a curve.
-- [ ] Variables could just be these funny letters to which we assign values in the computer science sense.
-In the Leibniz sense (not "a number that varies".
-Start with a curve and see that any point on that curve has numbers associated with it — this is the concept the whole story hangs off.
-A variable could be defined on the whole plane or just in terms of that single curve.
-Like s.
-Still acts as a description of a curve or curves) — status: idea
+-- sketch: (1) Variables could just be these funny letters to which we assign values in the computer science sense.
+-- (2) How Leibniz thought about them In the Leibniz sense (not "a number that varies").
+Draw a curve with variables associated with it.
+Perhaps constrast x and y (functions on the plane) with s (only defined on a curve).
 - [ ] Curves as polygons with infinitesimally small sides.
 Equivalently as an infinite series of points (the vertices of the polygon).
-Explanation of why we are not going to use infinitesimals (essential to simplify) but a pointer to an infinitesimal story.
-Use parametrized curves.
+- [ ] Explanation of why we are not going to use infinitesimals (essential to simplify) but a pointer to an infinitesimal story.
+- [ ] Use parametrized curves.
 Intuition for similarity.
 Delivery elsewhere.
 Variables are then functions of t the parameter.
+It is much easier to present the theory as x(t) dx(t) than in any other way, so we need this marker somewhere.
+Parametrization is really much the same as having really small sides we are just saying that the reals do the job.
-- [ ] If they are functions how do we add/multiply them.
-Explain pulling back.
-We can now do any maths we want here.
-Remark: Very useful idea, used all over.
+- [ ] Idea of pulling back.
+We can do maths with functions.
+Eg we can multiply, add, divie, square root etc any "variable" because it is a function to the reals we can pull back.
+Very useful idea, used all over mathematics now..
-- [ ] delta of a variable gives a difference. d of a variable gives another function of t.
-Using limits - refer to load bearing section on this.
+- [ ] delta of a variable gives a difference.
+Since we are thinking of curves as polygons, delta is well defined.
+- [ ] Transition to "dx" in the same way.
+It computes x(t + epsilon) -x over epsilon in the limit.
+This is another function of t.
+We are using limits - refer to load bearing section on this.
 Now dx is a function also.
-A differential
+- [ ] Can repeat for df for any "variable".
+- [ ] Name: a differential
-- [ ] dy/dx as a genuine ratio of differentials.
+- [ ] Pulling it together: dy/dx as a genuine ratio of differentials.
 By way of pulling back we can do maths with dy's and dx's so of course we can take the ratio (the hook / core claim of the whole piece) — status: rough draft
 - [ ] The parameter was arbitrary.
 Observe what happens to it in dy/dx.
 It vanishes.
 For equations dy =2dx it doesn't vanish but it doesn't matter (same dependency on both sides). (formal proof here or in a note?).
 - [ ] How to make sure that what we end up with has this magic property of not being dependent.
-Orders of infinity - a dimension system (aside this is a Krull Valuation, how interesting is that and do we need to say much about it here?)
+Orders of infinity - a dimension system (PORTAL this is a Krull Valuation, how interesting is that and do we need to say much about it here?)
 - [ ] Second order. use d on dy/dx with the quotient rule.
 What you get isn't d^2y/dx^2.
 What went wrong?
 - [ ] If only dx^2 was zero.
 It would be if it was a constant variable.
 No reason to assume dx is the same throughout (picture).
 Leibniz also bothered.
 "Progression of variables"
 - [ ] Link this to parameter dependence.
 Can we do a parameter change for d^2y/dx^2 and discover the correction factor that way.  this is what makes higher order meaningful later) — status: idea
 - [ ] If we pick the progression of variables / parameter we can simplify expressions, but only to a certain extent.
 - [ ] That's why the "chain rule" is more complicated/doesn't work.
 You can't have two progressions being constant.
-- [ ] Why dy/dx can be treated just like a fraction (it is really a fraction from a very defensible point of view) but answers may be less useful if you don't respect the orders of infinity system — status: idea
+- [ ] Conclusion: Why dy/dx can be treated just like a fraction (it is really a fraction from a very defensible point of view) but answers may be less useful if you don't respect the orders of infinity system — status: idea
+- [ ] FORMALISATION: Co-germs, co-germ differentials

 ## LOAD-BEARING